Finalist for 2015 National Poetry Series;

 Winner of the 2014 Leslie Scalapino Award for Innovative Women Performance Writers

 My writing concerns feminism/womanism across the gender spectrum, intersections between race/gender/class, art and performance, trauma and the body, hybrid genres and innovative forms, difficulty and accessibility in poetry, strategies for narrative inquiry, and how histories of place inform personal histories.
-Current projects include a book of poetics essays, new poems, and a research-based prose historiography.
+Current projects include a book of poetics essays, new poems, an autobiographical novel, and a research-based prose historiography.

 In the hands of a lesser poet, this might make for cacophony, but Queen is a virtuoso of voice, and these intimacies and distances are also between voice and body. — Kenyon Review